The Sepoy Mutiny and British India

 Soviets out of Afghanistan in 1989.
 With the Russians out, these same jihadists

-we empowered against the Communist threat changed their objectives in order to
+we empowered against the Communist threat changed their objectives in order to obtain new sources of funding and maintain their

-obtain new sources of funding and maintain their jobs as holy warriors.
+jobs as holy warriors.

-of these groups say that they originally joined the mujahidin for religious
+The leaders of so me of these groups say that they originally joined the

-Several of these former idealists now admit they remain in the Islamist fighter
+simplify their lives.
+Several of these former idealists now admit they remain

-trade for the salaries.
-These men have skills and careers like anyone else.
-As
+in the Islamist fighter trade for the salaries.
+These men have skills and

-for the Afghans as a whole, a few years of occupation are tolerable.
-If the
+careers like anyone else.
+As for the Afghans as a whole, a few years of

-coalition forces fail to bring stability soon however, they may find themselves
+occupation are tolerable.
+If the coalition forces fail to bring stability soon

-facing an unexpected foe in the common Afghan, even a decade from now or more.
+Afghan, even a decade from now or more.
+If the coalition forces

-If the coalition forces we fail to eradicate the Pashtun led Taliban, simply
+we fail to eradicate the Pashtun led Taliban, simply through their tenacity,

-the majority Pashtun population, that they can outlast the U.S. and provide the
+majority Pashtun population, that they can outlast the U.S. and provide the

 long-term security that the Afghan people are seeking.